paxfeline/hearsay/build-journal.md

 #### broadcast / react

 The above example shows a use of the `broadcast` function.
-This is another key functionality of Hear-Say, and it's also very simple.
-The `broadcast` function uses `document.querySelectorAll()` to get a list of all `hear-say` elements (Hear-Say components), and invokes their `react` method, if one is present.
+This is another key functionality of hearsay, and it's also very simple.
+The `broadcast` function uses `document.querySelectorAll()` to get a list of all `hear-say` elements (hearsay components), and invokes their `react` method, if one is present.

 If you want your component to be able to respond to messages that are broadcast, you include a `react` method in the object when you call `setup()`.
 The `react` method has three parameters:
 - self: the component